-To obtain chip power densities similar to those described by Link and Vijaykrishnan [38] for 65 nm processors, we multiplied each core's power consumption by 10.
-The resultant chip power densities ranged from 0.75 W/mm2 to 3.13 W/mm2 with an average power density of 2.28 W/mm2.
-As shown in Figure 4, for these cores our method reduces peak temperatures by up to 23.25 °C, and 9.58 °C on average when compared to the method of peak power minimization and these results prove that spatial thermal variations need to be considered.
+In the first run, we used the original chip power density.
+The chip power density was then increased by an order of magnitude (once again to obtain similar power densities to those described by Link and Vijaykrishnan [21]) in the second run.
+The resulting chip power densities ranged from 0.75 W/mm2 to 3.13 W/mm2 with an average power density of 2.28 W/mm2.
+As shown in Figure 4, for these cores our method reduces peak temperature by 9.58 °C on average, and up to 23.25 °C, when compared to peak power minimization.